joematthews/extreme-angular/README.md

 }
 ```

-Inline templates and inline styles are used to encourage small component sizes.
+Inline templates and inline styles encourages small component sizes.
 The max lines set for inline templates (30) and styles (15) can be adjusted in the [eslintrc.json file](./.eslintrc.json).

-SCSS is used for components to make it possible to adjust [Angular Material theming](https://v7.material.angular.io/guide/theming) for each component.
+SCSS component styles makes it possible to adjust [Angular Material theming](https://v7.material.angular.io/guide/theming) for each component.

 ### Internationalization (i18n)

-[Internationalization](https://angular.io/guide/i18n-overview) is enabled and `i18n` attributes are required on all elements that include text.
-Saving a document will automatically add missing `i18n` attributes.
+Enables [Internationalization](https://angular.io/guide/i18n-overview) and requires `i18n` attributes on all elements that include text.

 Although you may not require internationalization capabilities right now, adding `i18n` attributes as-you-go may make it less painful to use internationalization in the future.

+> [!NOTE]
+> Saving a document will automatically add missing `i18n` attributes.

 ### Typescript